 Tummy Tuck Fort Worth

-A “tummy tuck,” or abdominoplasty, removes excess skin and fat from the abdominal wall.
-Your abdominal muscles underneath are tightened during surgery to reveal your new shapely, contoured waist.
-Stretch marks and loose skin can be partially or totally removed in this increasingly-popular procedure.
+Board Certified Plastic Surgeon Dr. Emily J. Kirby performs “tummy tuck” surgery, or abdominoplasty, to remove excess skin and fat from the abdominal wall.
+During surgery, she will tighten and restore your abdominal muscles back to their correct anatomical position, revealing your new shapely, contoured waist.
+Stretch marks and loose skin can be partially or totally removed in this increasingly popular procedure.

 All about tummy tuck surgery in Ft.
 Worth